• Skip to primary navigation

 • Kidney beans, pinto beans, and diced beef in a broth, all in a yellow soup bowl with red flowers.
 There is a biscuit on the rim of the bowl.

-Barbecue Beef & Beans
+Barbecue Beef and Beans Using Leftover Roast

 • A hoagie roll on a red plate with shredded roast beef, onions, and bell peppers, with a white bowl of pickled peppers in the background.

-Italian Beef Hoagies
+Italian Beef Sandwiches

 • Cooked strips of beef with onions, brocolli florets, diced tomatoes, and mushrooms on a bed of rice